gu-fan/riv.vim/README.rst

 Riv Guide
 ---------

-Following features are in documents in a Project.
+Following features are in documents within project.

 Some can be used in a document without a project.